 Imagine having an on-demand botanical or horticultural expert that's available 24/7, capable of answering your questions from the basic to the complex, and continuously learning about the latest research and plant care techniques.
-This isn't a dream of the future – it's largely a reality today, thanks to large language AI models like GPT-3 and GPT-4.
-It is even possible to run your own local large language model with surprisingly decent performance now with a modern PC specced out for gaming, thanks to major advancements in open source AI models (I sense a future blog post about this here!).
+This isn't a dream of the future – it's largely a reality today, thanks to large language AI models like GPT-4 and Claude 2.

 The Challenge of Information Overload